pnp/blog/content/post/struggling-with-using-spfx-on-sharepoint-2016-let-me-help.md

     /* tslint:disable-next-line:export-name */​
     ```

--   Immediately before I used the type \"any\" for a variable.
+-   Immediately before I used the type "any" for a variable.
 This
     seemed necessary when I couldn't find a type that PnP was using
     (maybe I didn't look hard enough):